 As great as the performances are and as slick as Monahan’s script is, this crime drama still the stamp and fluent rock star pizzazz of Martin Scorsese.
 Early in the film, we see the allure to the crime world for a young Colin Sullivan as he watches the swagger of Frank Costello mirroring the way a certain Henry Hill watched wise guys from his window in New York.
 That idolizing of the crime world is a by-product of our director’s childhood and something he has always identified with looking at the way it has permeated some of his films in one way or the other.
 The ultimate Scorsese calling card, however, is fully encapsulated well into the film evoking Taxi Driver.
 The sequence begins in a porn theatre with the tense potential of a pivotal encounter between our two “rats” as Costigan unknowingly tails Sullivan through the streets of night-time Boston which resembles Travis Bickle’s vision of the hellish New York with the smoke rising from the street, the color and terrific DP work with mixes of saturated red and blue and then there’s the manically active camera Scorsese employs as we navigate the busy Boston streets.
 On a side note, if you squint your eyes there are times DiCaprio’s Costigan actually begins to look like Travis Bickle.

-Scorsese scored and Oscar for work here and Al Pacino and he probably laugh about it.
+Scorsese scored an Oscar for his work here and Al Pacino and he probably laughs about it.
 The film at times feels infused with the best bits and smoothness from his past classics (and indeed Jack Nicholson’s) attacking audiences on many levels thoroughly gripping most and definitely entertaining all.